 After seeing how well the program worked for us, our neighbor enrolled an adjoining field in CRP prairie/wetland, too.
 He’d been having trouble getting his machinery into the field, and when the stream flooded it became impossible for him.

 Our story isn’t tragic - not like some I’ve read about - but it does show the everyday decisions farmers are being forced to make because of climate change.
 The spring window to plant our crops has been shrinking; unpredictable weather patterns have made harvesting more difficult; heavy rains and windstorms have damaged crops; the list goes on.

-These problems will only get worse until we take action, which is why we need to move quickly to combat climate change.
-That could mean carbon sequestration into our soil, investment into clean and renewable energy, stricter pollution controls for vehicles and power plants, a carbon tax, or all of the above.
-But whatever it is, we need to do it soon, for the sake of our children and grandchildren.
+These problems will only get worse until we take action, which is why we need to move quickly.
+That could mean carbon sequestration into our soil and investment into clean and renewable energy, which would benefit small farmers like me and strengthen our economy.
+Whatever we do, we must make sure we keep in mind the world our children and grandchildren inherit.